-The frustration lies in the multitude of ways and complexities of having to describe a condition made available from a standardized list of coded diagnoses and assessments.
-This is a common pain point for many healthcare providers who feel that standardization doesn’t capture the true essence of a patient or care provided, so they continue to document their findings and diagnoses as unstructured data in EHRs through dictation and narratives.
+The frustration lies in the multitude of ways that having to describe a condition made available from a standardized list of coded diagnoses and assessments causes complexities.
+This is a common pain point for many healthcare providers who feel that standardization doesn’t capture the true essence of a patient or care provided.
+These providers continue to document their findings and diagnoses as unstructured data in EHRs through dictation and narratives.
 This makes it extremely difficult to map or extract data for research, billing purposes, etc.

 What about Standardizing Nursing Terminologies?